Strategies for keeping your business in the family.

 Emotions can run high in family financial discussions.
 It’s important to focus on developing good communication and seek family consensus on how the transfer will proceed.

-“If you want to keep the business in the family, you need a plan for that,” says Mahon.
+“If you want to keep the business in the family, you need a plan for that,” says Guenther.
 “This may require a communications plan and family meetings to discuss who is being positioned to take over the company and what role, if any, there will be for other family members.”

 Professional support, from valuing the business to setting up a gifting strategy (if appropriate) is critical.
 Learn how Ascent Private Capital Management works with advisors and other professionals to help business owners and founders through business transitions.